kbuckleys/spoot/README.md

 - **Recently Played is purely local**
   - The live counterpart seems to suffer from issues through Spotify's Web API, even with the Activity Sharing privacy setting enabled.
 May be revisited in future iterations but it's highly unlikely.

+- **Crossfade**
+  - `spotifyd` and `librespot` can only decode one stream at a time, so a true overlapping crossfade isn't possible.
+However, an implementation of a pseudo alternative is doable but it won't realistically make for a positive addition.
+The overall value of such implementation simply doesn't justify the added complexity and costly bloat.

 # Dependencies
 - Spotify Premium ```no way around it```